 If a student meets regular admission standards and has earned college level courses at an unaccredited institution of higher learning, the student may be given provisional credit.
-However, the credits will not be considered for acceptance until the student has attended Troy University as a full-time student for two semesters and has met the grade point average necessary for good standing.
+However, the credits will not be considered for acceptance until the student has completed 24 credit hours at Troy University.
 Credits will be reviewed by the dean of the discipline and the Records Office.
 A determination will be made based on (1) the unaccredited institution's affiliation with the Commission on Recognition of Post Secondary Accreditation; and/or (2) acceptance of credit by at least three other accredited institutions located in the area of the unaccredited institution.